About The Greek Islands

 Agios Nikolaos is right in the heart of the Bay of Mirabello with its breathtaking vistas, azure blue seas and pleasant climate.

-Originally a small fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.
+A former fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.

 Elounda and Plaka are picturesque fishing villages along the coastal road not far from Agios Nikolaos.